XinyuanZhu98/Monitor_Traffic/README.md

 Note that sometimes some images on the website are cropped or damaged and these "bad" images will be ignored and skipped by the program.

 * Task 3: Perform a near real-time monitoring of the traffic.
 This is done by triggering a DAG in Apache Airflow every three minutes which I think is sufficient since the images on the given website refresh roughly at the same time interval (3 min).
-This task is done by the Airflow DAG included in monitor.py.
+Since this task is done by the Airflow DAG included in monitor.py, please move the Python script monitor.py to your AIRFLOW_HOME/dags/.
+Note that the DAG will need to collaborate with the other two scripts collect.py and detect.py.
+Please create a new folder helpers/ under AIRFLOW_HOME/dags/ and place both scripts in AIRFLOW_HOME/dags/helpers/.